WINkLink Price Reaches $0.0001 (WIN)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-WINkLink’s launch date was July 29th, 2019.
+WINkLink was first traded on July 29th, 2019.
 WINkLink’s total supply is 993,701,859,243 tokens and its circulating supply is 961,737,300,000 tokens.
-WINkLink’s official website is winklink.org.
+WINkLink’s official Twitter account is @winklink_oracle and its Facebook page is accessible here.
 WINkLink’s official message board is winklink-oracle.medium.com.
-WINkLink’s official Twitter account is @winklink_oracle and its Facebook page is accessible here.
 The Reddit community for WINkLink is https://reddit.com/r/win_wink.
+WINkLink’s official website is winklink.org.

 WINkLink Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as WINkLink directly using U.S. dollars.
-Investors seeking to trade WINkLink should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy WINkLink using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as WINkLink directly using US dollars.
+Investors seeking to acquire WINkLink should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy WINkLink using one of the aforementioned exchanges.

 Receive News & Updates for WINkLink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WINkLink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.